monako2001/Cassandra_Workspace/Assignments/Assignment2.md

 <p align="center">
 <img width = 500 height = 200 src="../assets/compare.png"/></br>
 </p>
-In Fig-(a) displays a good fit with linear Regression as the data distribution is almost linear, on the other hand in Fig-(b) showing a non linear data distribution, linear regression cannot perform well.
+Fig-(a) displays a good fit with linear Regression as the data distribution is almost linear, on the other hand Fig-(b) shows a non linear data distribution, hence linear regression cannot perform well on it.
 These non linear data requires fitting complex models which you will learn later.</br>
 </br>

 **Equation**